passalini/github-events/README.md

 5. Run `rake db:migrate`
 6. Run `ngrok http 3000`.
 It will build the url to use at the next step.
 7. Run `SECRET_TOKEN=ANY-TOKEN NGROK_URL=NGROK-URL rails s`
+8. Run `rails db:fixtures:load`.
+This is step is **optional**.
+It will populate the db with some seed data.
+You can use some of the [users](https://github.com/passalini/github-events/blob/master/test/fixtures/users.yml) to sign in.

 The project index will show all repositories created by events triggered by Github and some settings to configure the webhooks at Github.